TheTDD/zfs/README.markdown

 - support of GZIP compression level (gzip-1 to gzip-9)
 - statistics zfs/qat changed to zfs/qat-dc
 - extended statistics includes throughput and counts of errors and operation status
-- implementation is intesively using kernel contiguous memory for flat source and destination buffers, please configure your usdm_drv correspondingly (see `modinfo usdm_drv`)
+- implementation is intesively using kernel contiguous memory for flat source and destination buffers
 - qat compression, decompression and checksum can be disabled independently (for by example benchmarking, comparing with sw-implementation or development/debugging purposes)
 - access to QAT can be disabled completely with `zfs_qat_disable` parameter
 - QAT support disables itself automatically (independent for DC and CY) if can't initialize corresponding DC or CY instances after configurable number of requests (default 100).
-The threshold is configurable by zfs module parameter.
+The threshold is configurable by zfs module parameter

+To avoid initialization failures at boot time caused by QAT starting later then ZFS module is loaded I can suggest to put `options zfs zfs_qat_disable=1` into `/etc/modprobe.d/zfs.conf`, then create a service which starts after QAT and enables QAT in ZFS with `echo 0 > /sys/modules/zfs/parameters/zfs_qat_disable`

 # ZFS module parameters
 ```